dsfields/couchbase-es-promises/README.md

 The current version supports Couchbase Node.js SDK version 2.1.2.

 Promises are created using native ECMAScript Promises.
+Only use this module if you _absolutely_ need native ECMAScript Promises (and you probably don't).
+Otherwise stick to using the [couchbase-promises](https://www.npmjs.com/package/couchbase-promises) module; which, uses the [Bluebird](http://bluebirdjs.com/docs/getting-started.html) Promises library and offers [an order of magnitude more performance](https://github.com/petkaantonov/bluebird/tree/master/benchmark) than native ES Promises.

 ## General Usage
 Usage is almost exactly the same as the native SDK, but with the added ability to use Promises instead of callbacks.